Frequency Dependent Polarizability for 1D Periodic Systems at Coupled Cluster with Single and Double Excitations Level: Introduction

 \section{Introduction}

-The simulation of electronic and optical properties of solid state materials is paramount for the interpretation of the electronic response of these systems and their technological applications.
+The simulation of the electronic response of solid state materials to external fields is paramount for the interpretation and prediction of electronic and optical properties of these systems and their technological applications.
 The theoretical workhorse for these simulations is density functional theory (DFT) with periodic boundary conditions (PBC), which provides the best balance between reliability and computational cost.\cite{lcaobook} However, DFT for the solid state suffers from the same issues as for molecules: the exact functional is unknown and any given approximate functional is not systematically improvable.
 Furthermore, a PBC simulation is inherently more computationally demanding than that on a molecular system of the same size as the simulation cell, which further limits the quality of the functional and basis set expansion that can be used compared to molecules.
 Benchmarking of approximate DFT methods is harder for solids than for molecules, because a direct comparison with experimental data is difficult, and high-level simulations (which are often used as reference in molecular benchmarking studies) are not available.